Jessicaikpeama/Projects/README.md

 # Projects
-This repository includes some of the projects I've done
+This repository includes some SQL_projects